 - Self-Guided Library Tours

-- Video Tutorial: How to Retrieve a Case on Lexis
+- Video Tutorial: Finding a Case on Lexis

-- Video Tutorial: How to Retrieve a Case on Westlaw
+- Video Tutorial: Finding a Case on Westlaw

 Online Course Management Software